What Are You Doing to Combat Scammers This Year?

 Banks, credit card companies, phone providers, etc., commonly use five-digit shortcodes to text customers securely.
 Add these trusted shortcodes to your contact list, so you can recognize a legitimate message from a fake one.

-23. Use different emails and usernames/passwords for each financial account
+23. Use different emails and passwords for each financial account

 If a hacker gets into one account, they won’t have access to everything.
 A password manager is a powerful tool to help you keep track of your secure log-in details.

 Today’s typical consumer has an average of 90 online accounts and spends almost seven hours online each day [*].
-Researchers also estimate the average number of connected devices per household hovered somewhere near 50 in 2020 [*].
+Researchers also estimated that the average number of connected devices per household hovered somewhere near 22 in 2022 [*].

 Unfortunately, each online account and connected device opens up a new avenue for cyber attacks.